apolyudov/sudoku/README.md

 4 GUI notes

-It is very simple and (I hope) self-explanatory, but anyway: there is an <EDIT> field for the puzzle, and set of buttons that control the state of presentation and solver.
+It is very simple and (I hope) self-explanatory, but anyway: there is an EDIT field for the puzzle, and set of buttons that control the state of presentation and solver.
-<EDIT> consists of cells, which can accept only one character (1-9) for 3x3 sudoku,
+EDIT field consists of multiple cells, which can accept only one character each.
+(1-9),for 3x3 sudoku,
-(0-F) for 4x4 sudoku, etc.
+(0-9,A-F) for 4x4 sudoku,
+(A-Y) for 5x5 sudoku

 Typically the 'puzzle' part (the initial set of populated cells) is "locked", so that you can't edit them by  mistake.
 BUT: doing double-click on locked cell makes it unlocked. double-click on unlocked cell, yeah, makes it locked.
 All the possible alternatives allowed by the rules are shown as a tooltip.
-Some obsious errors ar emarked in RED or YELLOW, and tooltip changes to explain what happened.
+Some obsious errors are marked in RED or YELLOW, and tooltip changes to explain what happened.

 buttons: